JuanLee10/j2f-be/readme.md

-# Jobly Backend
+# J2F Backend

-This is the Express backend for Jobly, version 2.
+This is the Express backend for J2F

 To run this: